Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

 Since $\cV$ is semisimple on $X$, by Corollary \ref{cor:pull back preserve semisimplicity}, we have $p_X^{\ast}\cV$ is semisimple on $\cX_T$.
 At this point, we already know that the Decomposition Theorem holds for $f_{\ast}(\cV[\dim X])$, by the base-change property, the Decomposition holds for $\Phi_{\ast}(p_X^{\ast}\cV[\dim \cX_T])$ as well.
 Therefore, we can apply Lemma \ref{lemma:surjectivity relative version} to $p_X^{\ast}\cV$ and the diagram

 so that we obtain a surjection map of local systems over $T$:

 As in Case I, by passing to a suitable resolution of $Y$, we can assume $Y$ is smooth projective.
-Since $T$ is a smooth subvariety contained in the open subset over which the map $\cX \to \cY \to Y$ is smooth, we can apply Corollary \ref{thm:semisimplicity smooth projective map} to conclude that
+Since $\cX$ is smooth projective, $T$ is a smooth subvariety contained in the open subset over which the map $\cX \to \cY \to Y$ is smooth, we can apply Corollary \ref{thm:semisimplicity smooth projective map} to conclude that

 is semisimple on $T$, where $(p'')^{\ast}\cV$ is semisimple on $\cX$ because of Corollary \ref{cor:pull back preserve semisimplicity}.
 Therefore the quotient local system $\cH^{-d}(\theta^{\ast}{}^{\fp}\cH^0(\Phi_{\ast}p_X^{\ast}K))$ is also semisimple.
 Now the standard base change formula implies that